 Estate planning can range from simple and straightforward to sophisticated and complex.
 Here are some elements to consider:

-- Asset Conservation – Preserving your assets is a major goal of an estate plan.
+- Asset conservation – Preserving your assets is a major goal of an estate plan.
 Inflation, a prolonged illness or a job loss can seriously erode the value of your estate.
 And federal and state taxes could take a chunk after your death.

-- An Executor – If you die intestate, a probate or surrogate’s court will choose an administrator for your estate and, if necessary, a guardian for your children.
+- An executor – If you die intestate, a probate or surrogate’s court will choose an administrator for your estate and, if necessary, a guardian for your children.
 The court will also distribute your property pursuant to statutory guidelines, regardless of any unwritten wishes you may have expressed during your lifetime.
 A will allows you name an executor of your choice.
 Decide carefully.
 Most people don’t realize the complexity and time involved in the job.
-Choose someone that you feel can handle it and trust will be fair.
+Choose someone who you feel can handle it and who you trust will be fair.
 You may even want to consider naming a professional as an executor or co-executor with a relative or friend.
 Here’s a comparison of the advantages of choosing a professional or personal executor:

-- Durable Power of Attorney – This document names the person who will make financial decisions for you in the event of incapacitation.
+- Durable power of attorney – This document names the person who will make financial decisions for you in the event of incapacitation.
 A power of attorney is “durable” when it states that it will survive your disability.
 You can name a separate individual to handle your health in a document known as a health care proxy.
 For example, you may want your attorney to handle your assets and your spouse to make decisions affecting your health.
-You can also sign a Living Will, which puts you, rather than a medical professional or the courts, in control of life support systems if you fall into an irreversible coma or are in the final stages of a terminal illness.
+You can also sign a living will, which puts you, rather than a medical professional or the courts, in control of life support systems if you fall into an irreversible coma or are in the final stages of a terminal illness.
 If you fail to have a health care proxy or durable power of attorney for health, a guardian or conservator may be appointed by a court if you are found to be incapacitated.

-- Living Trust – You can achieve the same financial goals if you put your assets in a living trust and name a successor trustee to manage those assets if you become incapacitated.
+- Living trust – You can achieve the same financial goals if you put your assets in a living trust and name a successor trustee to manage those assets if you become incapacitated.
 A revocable living trust preserves confidentiality by keeping private and out of probate, your estate’s value, assets, trust provisions and the names of your beneficiaries.
 You can manage the trust during your lifetime, but the moment you die or become incapacitated, the trustee takes immediate control.

 Once you decide what kinds of bequests you want to make, be sure to discuss your plans with your heirs.
 The sooner and more distinctly you outline your intentions, the less chance there will be for disagreements when you’re gone.